3D-GRAND: A Million-Scale Dataset for 3D-LLMs with Better Grounding and Less Hallucination: 3D-GRAND: 3D Gr ound An ything D ataset

 Here are the key steps of applying our pipeline to obtain densely-grounded annotation for any synthetic 3D scene:

-\myparit{$\bullet$ 3D Model to 2D Image.} In the 3D-Front dataset, each object is sourced from 3D-Future \cite{fu20213d}, which provides a ground truth 2D image for each object.
+\myparit{$\bullet$ \textbf{3D Model to 2D Image.}} In the 3D-Front dataset, each object is sourced from 3D-Future \citep{fu20213d}, which provides a ground truth 2D image for each object.
 For the Structured3D dataset, individual images for each object are not available.
-Therefore, we utilize the set-of-mark prompting technique \cite{yang2023setofmark}, where each object to be annotated is circled in red in the images. \\ \myparit{$\bullet$ 2D Image to Attributes.} We use GPT-4V to generate detailed language annotations for each 2D object image, including attributes like name, color, finish, and texture.
-The naming is now open-vocabulary, contrary to being class-agnostic. \\ \myparit{$\bullet$ List of Attributes to Scene Graph.} We structure each individual objects' annotations into a JSON-based scene graph that captures the relationships and attributes of objects within the scene.
-Note that we obtain this scene graph from synthetic data which we can guarantee the correctness. \\ \myparit{$\bullet$ Scene Graph to Generated Annotations.} Based on the given scene graph, we will be able to produce 3D-Grounded Object Reference, 3D-Grounded Scene Description and 3D-Grounded QA using GPT-4 \cite{openai2024gpt4} and GPT4-Turbo with various prompts, which we will show in the appendix. \\ \myparit{$\bullet$ Generated Annotations to Processed Annotations.} After we acquire raw annotations, we will apply hallucination filters and template augmentation for the phrase tag to remove low quality annotations and augment generated annotations.
+Thus, we use set-of-mark prompting \citep{yang2023setofmark}, where each object to be annotated is circled in red in the images. \\ \myparit{$\bullet$ \textbf{2D Image to Attributes.}} We use GPT-4V to generate detailed language annotations for each 2D object image, including attributes like name, color, finish, and texture.
+The naming is open-vocabulary, contrary to being class-agnostic. \\ \myparit{$\bullet$ \textbf{List of Attributes to Scene Graph.}} We structure each individual objects' annotations into a JSON-based scene graph that captures the relationships and attributes of objects within the scene.
+Note that we obtain this scene graph from synthetic data which we can guarantee the correctness. \\ \myparit{$\bullet$ \textbf{Scene Graph to Generated Annotations.}} Based on the given scene graph, we will be able to produce 3D-Grounded Object Reference, 3D-Grounded Scene Description, and 3D-Grounded QA using GPT-4 \citep{openai2024gpt4} with various prompts, which we will show in the appendix. \\ \myparit{$\bullet$\textbf{ Generated Annotations to Processed Annotations.}} After we acquire raw annotations, we will apply hallucination filters and template augmentation for the phrase tag to remove low-quality annotations and augment generated annotations.

-We want to reinforce the set of grounded language tasks that cover a diverse range of language understanding and generation scenarios in 3D environments which we show in Figure~\ref{fig:data_info_hub}:
+With this pipeline, we generate a diverse range of 3D vision-language understanding tasks as shown in Figure~\ref{fig:data_info_hub}.
+On a high level, these tasks can be categorized into: